Free…but What to Be?

 Freedom is not the ability to do whatever we want at any given moment; rather it is the luxury to do what is right in answer to the calling, “בכל דור ודור חײב אדם לראות את עצמו כאלו הוא יצא ממצרם”-“In every generation we have to consider it as though we ourselves left Egypt”.

 Wexner Heritage Alum Jorde Nathan (Chicago I-99,) is a former Managing Director of Lehman Brothers responsible for trading, syndicating and managing risks of distressed and par debt positions.
 He currently focuses on managing private portfolios and pursuing investments generally involving the US, China and Israel.
 Jorde is the immediate past chair of the FIDF Midwest and serves on its national board.
 Since 2012, Jorde has been learning full-time and has focused on Talmudic themes and the commentary of the Maharal from Prague.
-Jorde and Helene live in Chicago and he can be reached here.
+Jorde and Helene live in Chicago.